by Susan Flantzer © Unofficial Royalty 2018

 Empress Catherine never considered inviting her son Paul to share her power in governing Russia.
 Once Paul’s son Alexander (the future Alexander I, Emperor of All Russia) was born, it appeared that Catherine had found a more suitable heir.
 It is possible that Catherine intended to bypass Paul and name her grandson Alexander as her successor but she never got the chance.
 On November 4, 1796, Catherine suffered a stroke.
 Despite all attempts to revive her, she fell into a coma from which she never recovered.
 Catherine II (the Great), Empress of All Russia died on November 6, 1796, at the age of 67, after a reign of 34 years.
 Paul was now Emperor of All Russia.

 On the day of his coronation, Paul further sought revenge by negating the succession decree issued by Peter I (the Great), Emperor of All Russia in 1722, which stated that the reigning emperor may appoint a successor during his lifetime and that anyone may be named as his heir.
 Paul personally read out the new Act of Succession of April 5, 1797, also known as the Pauline Laws.
 The new succession act substituted a strict order of succession by proclaiming that the eldest son of the emperor shall inherit the throne followed by other dynasts according to primogeniture in the male-line.
-The throne could only pass to a female and through the female-line upon the extinction of all legitimately-born, male dynasts.
+The throne could only pass to a female and through the female line if there were no legitimately-born male dynasts.
 This succession law remained in effect until the fall of the Romanov dynasty in 1917.

 Romanov Resources at Unofficial Royalty